All Episodes

 Who would want to show that?

-But if we would have put sanctions on Putin a couple of months ago, right when he put those soldiers on the border of Ukraine, if we put would have put sanctions then, I think he would have pulled back a week later and said that he was Practicing, it would have been no shame on his part, but now we're not going to accomplish anything.
+But if we would have put sanctions on Putin a couple of months ago, right when he put those soldiers on the border of Ukraine, if we would have put sanctions, then I think he would have pulled back a week later and said that he was practicing.

-He's going to continue invading Ukraine, and we're just going to have more deaths.
+He's going to continue invading Ukraine and we're just going to have more deaths.

 So I think that Joe Biden should come out and tell President Zelensky to stand down and hand the country over to Putin so that that way we at least have less deaths than we already have right now.

-It was the sanction that needs to be brought to bear on Russia is energy.
+The sanction that needs to be brought to bear on Russia is energy.

 And Joe Biden is not willing to take the step necessary that will inflict the most pain on Putin.